wowowo-wo/blip_sd_telephonegame/README.md

 While more advanced models like BLIP-2 or GPT-4V might produce more stable or intelligent results, this project deliberately uses BLIP and SDXL1.0 for their reproducibility and light computational cost.
 In fact, The glitches and weirdness are more interesting and more desirable than precision.

 The header images were created using this loop, starting from famous album covers:
-Radiohead’s "OK Computer", Pink Floyd’s "The Division Bell", and Yellow Magic Orchestra’s "Solid State Survivor".
+Radiohead’s "OK Computer", Pink Floyd’s "The Division Bell", and YMO’s "Solid State Survivor".

 ## Usage